 So how do we defend ourselves from this onslaught of relentless change and information?
 Here are some behavioral suggestions as a starting point:

-• Discard ideas & beliefs that are no longer serving you.
+- Discard ideas and beliefs that are no longer serving you.

 "Learn from the mistakes of others.
 You can't live long enough to make them all yourself." - Eleanor Roosevelt

-For example, The Titanic disaster of April 15, 1912, was the largest peacetime maritime disaster of its time in terms of loss of life.
-However, it resulted in a seismic shift of maritime safety which resulted in strict lifeboat regulations, formation of International Ice Patrol, regulations for Continuous Radio Watch, ship design improvements, technology adoption and so many more changes that were made for fostering international maritime safety.
-Since then, there have only been a handful of such large scale maritime accidents.
+For example, the Titanic disaster of April 15, 1912, was the largest peacetime maritime disaster of its time in terms of loss of life.
+It also led to major maritime safety changes, including stricter lifeboat regulations, the formation of the International Ice Patrol, continuous radio watch requirements, ship design improvements, and new safety technologies.

-Ironically, on June 18, 2023, the privately operated Titan submersible imploded during a titanic wreck expedition killing all five aboard including a couple of billionaires.
-The United States Coast Guard (USCG) & National Transportation Safety Board (NTSB) conducted an investigation to "determine how this tragedy occurred and issue safety recommendations to prevent a similar loss in the future."
+On June 18, 2023, the privately operated Titan submersible imploded during an expedition to the Titanic wreck, killing all five people aboard.
+The victims included wealthy adventurers and explorers, a reminder that money cannot exempt anyone from physics, engineering risk, or poor judgment.
+The United States Coast Guard (USCG) and National Transportation Safety Board (NTSB) opened investigations to determine what happened and issue safety recommendations to prevent a similar loss in the future.

 "I think it's important to reason from first principles rather than by analogy.
 The normal way we conduct our lives is we reason by analogy.
 [With analogy] we are doing this because it's like something else that was done, or it is like what other people are doing.
 [With first principles] you boil things down to the most fundamental truths...and then reason up from there." - Elon Musk